 The Crowd (1928) Director: King Vidor

 The Crowd is a remarkable film.
-It was a departure from King Vidor’s earlier silent film WWI epic, The Big Parade, as it mostly told the story of a single man in his struggle through everyday life, though it is certainly epic in a different way.
+It was a departure from King Vidor’s earlier silent film WWI epic, The Big Parade, as it mostly told the story of a single man in his struggle through everyday life, though it is certainly an epic film in other ways.
 Vidor would go on to receive a nomination from the Academy Awards for Best Director, and the film was nominated for several other Academy Awards.

 The film has echoes of F.W.
 Murnau and Frita Lang.
 Six years after its release, Vidor self-produced a film that was a sequel of sorts, a depression-era man who lives far away from the crowd in the country, Our Daily Bread in 1934.

 The Crowd is an essential silent film: beautifully made, with inspiring cinematography.
-It is both touching and humorous, though ultimately the film is a tragedy, a perspective on the pitiful existence of the common man – a face in the crowd.
+It is both touching and humorous, though ultimately the film is a tragedy, a perspective on the pitiful existence of the common, urban man – a face in the crowd.